russelsantos19/100-days-of-code/r1-log.md

 ### R1D50
 I'm now in the middle of my journey!
 Today, I began the 'clinic profile creation page'.
 To explain, the website we are building is a website for veterinary.
 We are four in a team that trains ourselves and I'm doing the frontend work.

+### R1D51
+I continue to build the clinic profile creation page today and I learned more on #vuetify and how to make a modal component.